exoplatform/exo-documentation/docs/Administration.rst

 |image310|

-You can edit the space's configuration by:
+One can edit the space settings by:

 -  Changing its description
 -  Changing its name